kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay-with-pod-resource-exposure/README.md

 ![alt text](scale_delay_overview.png)

 The basic flow shown in the diagram is as follows:
-- During allocation of new CPUSets, changes are not applied to assignments immediately but kept in preAssignments, and scale_delay_timer are started.
+- During allocation of new CPUSets, changes are not applied to assignments immediately but kept in preAssignments, and scale_delay_timers are started.
 - Downward API exposes the new CPUSets in preAssignments to the container.
-- After at least `scale-delay-time` delay and the cpuset actuation time is reached, the preAssignments are written to assignments and actuated to the container.
+- During cpuset actuation, containers scaling down (with active `scale_delay_timer`) are skipped if the scale-delay-time has not yet elapsed.
+For those where the time has passed, preAssignments are written to assignments and actuated in containers.
 - The SyncPod processes two actions after there are no active scale_delay_timer on the pod, and actuated states equal the allocated ones:
   - Marking the resize as completed
   - Updating the actual resources

 When a scale-down operation is started and accepted for processing, it is handled by the AllocationManager.
 The AllocationManager delegates allocation of new CPUSets to the CPUManager.
-The CPUManager allocates new CPUs (and modifies the default CPUSet), and at this point the synchronous control of resize is completed.
+The CPUManager allocates new CPUs, and at this point the synchronous control of resize is completed.

 There are 2 more asynchronous actions:
 1. The CPUManager actuates the cpuset in the container to reflect the allocated state.
 2. The SyncPod loop updates actual resources and marks the pod resize as completed when all actuated states equal the allocated ones.

-The existing flow among AllocationManager, CPUManager, and SyncPod is as follows:
+The existing flow (before applying this KEP) among AllocationManager, CPUManager, and SyncPod is as follows:

 ![alt text](flow_as_is.png)